t-aggelos/tokiponedo/README.md

 While this tokiponedo remains an *analytic* language, `ko` is one of those cases where it is acceptable to add it as a suffix.
 For instance the word `nana` is the number 9. `nanaku` means 9 groups of twelves; the mathematical operation of 9 **\*** 12.
 As we can see, when we're making numbers(as nouns), the combination operation becomes *multiplicative*.
 So saying, "`there are 94 women`", you would say: `meji wa nanaku wan ron ni` which more accurately translates to `In the context of women, 94 exist at/on here.`.

-# Ordinal Particle -- "Nth of what?"
+# Ordinal Numbers -- "Nth of what?"
 If you wanted to say "`she is the 94th woman here`", you wouldn't *exactly say* that as the grammar works quite differently.
 You would say something like `about her, the 94th woman`, **using** the cardinal particle `nanpa`.
 Thus, our previous example becomes:
 - `nijan wa meji nanpa tu ron ni` = "she is the 94th woman here."